dm-guy/utm-alternative/README.md

 <h6>Updates</h6>

 AUG 19 2016<br />
-Version 2.0 is out!
+Release 2.0!
 Thanks bobbylechuga and svensson-david for additions and inspiration.
 -adding the timestamp of the session is removed from 2.0.
 Will be added in the future.

 AUG 07 2015<br />